ceri-num/uv-larm/tutorials/3-range-sensor.md

 6. Add rules to better control the robot in a dead end scenario

 Test your solution on a real robot.

+IMPORTANT - For a better security, implement the control function independently from the scan callback and activate your control at a desired frequency by using a timer.
+Stop the robot if no scan was arrived the last second and test it by disconnecting the laser.